JFSvensson/1DV610_L3_JFSvensson/README.md

 # ZodiacCompanion
-An application to help you find which sign of the zodiac that the sun is in at a given time.
+An application to help you find which sign of the zodiac that the celestial bodies of the solar system is in at a given time.

 ## Current Version (0.1)
 The current version supports: